jdeguzman11/Justin_BlueStampPortfolio/index.md

 ```

 # Bill of Materials
-These are the parts I used to either set up or built into my project.
+These are the parts I used to either set up or build my project.

 | **Part** | **Note** | **Price** | **Link** |
 |:--:|:--:|:--:|:--:|